AudreyLL88/cw-store/README.md

 * To receive a confirmation email with all relevant informations.
 * To be able to create/update/delete my personal informations.
 * To see a history of my previous purchases.
+* To leave a review of a previously bought product and leave comments on the blog.
+* To contact customer services through the website.

 <a name="Scope"></a>
 ### Scope ###